Finding a back physician in Atlanta, Georgia, for weight-related back pain

-Even in a warm climate like Atlanta, GA, where residents love to stay active year-round, excess body weight is a main contributor to back pain.
-The lower back (lumbar spine) is especially prone to degeneration because it facilitates such a wide range of movements and supports nearly half of the body?s weight.
-Any additional weight that it must support causes the muscles, ligaments, joints and intervertebral discs of the spine to work even harder on a daily basis.
+Even in a warm climate like Atlanta, Georgia, where residents love to stay active year-round, excess body weight is a main contributor to back pain.
+The lower back (lumbar spine) is especially prone to degeneration because it facilitates such a wide range of movements and supports nearly half of the body’s weight.
+Any additional weight that it must support causes the muscles, ligaments, joints and discs in the spine to work even harder on a daily basis.

 Over time, the joints may become arthritic or develop bone spurs.
 Herniated or bulging discs are also common conditions in individuals who struggle with weight gain because the discs are soft and pliable, making them especially vulnerable to excess pressure.
-If you experience back pain that you think may be caused by excess body weight, you may want to visit your primary care physician so that he or she can recommend a back physician or a bariatric physician in the Atlanta, GA, area who can assist you with a treatment plan.
+If you experience back pain that you think may be caused by excess weight, you may want to visit your primary care physician so he or she can recommend a back physician or a bariatric physician in Atlanta who can assist you with a treatment plan.
 Read on to learn more about the causes and treatment options for weight-related back pain.

 Additional facts about weight-related back pain

-- Lack of exercise — Overweight individuals may lead more sedentary lifestyles, which can inhibit muscle strength and flexibility.
-Weak spinal muscles cause even more stress to be transferred directly to the vertebrae and intervertebral discs.
-Conversely, a person carrying extra weight who does exercise may be at increased risk of neck or back injury.
+Overweight individuals may also lead more sedentary lifestyles, which can inhibit muscle strength and flexibility.
+Weak spinal muscles cause even more stress to be transferred directly to the vertebrae and spinal discs.
+However, a person carrying excess weight who does exercise may be at increased risk of neck or back injury.

-In some cases, weight loss may help to mitigate back pain.
-Talk to your primary care physician, a dietician or a bariatric physician about beginning a medically supervised weight loss plan that involves changes to your diet, as well as an exercise program that will not exacerbate your neck or back pain.
-Patients who are more than 100 pounds overweight and are not losing sufficient weight through lifestyle changes may be advised by a bariatric physician to consider weight loss surgery.
+In some cases, weight management may help to mitigate back pain.
+Talk to your primary care physician, a dietician or a bariatric physician in the Atlanta area about beginning a medically supervised weight loss plan that involves changes to your diet, as well as an exercise program that will not worsen your neck or back pain.
+Patients who are more than 100-pounds overweight and are not losing sufficient weight through lifestyle changes may be advised by a bariatric physician to consider weight loss surgery.